-Even though the tool doesn’t define the mastery of the gardener who owns it, nonetheless… working is easier when the right tool is at hand!
+Even though the tool doesn’t define the mastery of the gardener who owns it, nonetheless… gardening is easier when the right tool is at hand!

-Choosing the right tool, adapted to your soil type, your body size, and even the power you can exert isn’t as easy as you think.
+Choosing each tool, adapted to your soil type, your body size, and even the power you can exert isn’t as easy as you think.
 What makes it even harder is that manufacturers rival in inventiveness to serve you better, but it’s sometimes confusing.

 Gardening tools basics

 The spade is essential.
 Some of them have the top that is bent back a bit, which makes using it easier.
 If you lack strength, or if the soil is very heavy and full of rocks, better try the spading fork.
 There are also lighter forks for smaller surfaces.
-If the soil is very light, the broadfork (also called the “organic fork”) makes it possible to lift and aerate the soil without flipping it over, which preserves micro-organisms and worms.
+If the soil is very light, the grelinette or broadfork (also called the “organic fork”) makes it possible to lift and aerate the soil without flipping it over, which preserves micro-organisms and worms.
 But if the soil is heavy, it won’t last for long.